Settings for YouTube Video Scheduling

 The opportunity to mark a video Private, and then change the setting to Public manually if and when you were ready to publish helped to mitigate against this problem, allowing YouTubers to prepare more carefully for publishing.

 But, as many YouTubers gained followings and were earning money from their monetized videos, demand increased for the kind of scheduling features available on other social media.
-After all, YouTube stars have to travel and produce videos constantly, and publish on a consistent schedule to build their audience (as recommended in YouTube’s own PlayBook, and covered in this MiniMatters blog post).
+After all, YouTube stars have to travel and produce videos constantly, and publish on a consistent schedule to build their audience.
 This needed to happen even if YouTubers were on vacation or in places where it just was inconvenient to click “publish.”

 YouTube’s Features and Benefits Chart